Thank You Advisors!

 - Order of Omega

-What is the role of a Fraternity or Sorority Chapter Advisor?
+The Role of a Fraternity or Sorority Chapter Advisor

 Each advisor perceives his or her responsibilities to a fraternity or sorority differently.
 Some advisors play very active roles.
 They attend meetings, work directly with the student officers, and assist in program planning and development.
 Others chose a less involved role with the chapter.